Galata Museo del Mare (Galata Maritime Museum), Genoa

 Galata Museo del Mare (Galata Maritime Museum), Genoa (must see)

-The first and second floors are given to sailing and shipyards.
-There is a reproduction of a Brigantine, a shipyard workshop, and a virtual storm off Cape Horn.
-The third floor is dedicated to the great Transatlantic liners.
-It features a mockup of a ship's bridge and a simulation of an immigrant's voyage from Gibraltar to New York.
+Climb to the first and second floors, and the focus shifts to sailing ships and shipyards.
+Here, you’ll find a reconstructed brigantine, a working dockyard workshop, and even a virtual storm off Cape Horn-no seasickness guaranteed, but tension included.
+The third floor moves into the era of transatlantic liners, complete with a ship’s bridge and a simulated immigrant journey from Gibraltar to New York.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Genoa.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.